eclipse-basyx/basyx-java-server-sdk/README.md

 The future roadmap of BaSyx is described [here](https://github.com/eclipse-basyx/basyx-java-server-sdk/blob/main/docs/Roadmap.md).

 ## Snapshot Releases
-We're distributing our SNAPSHOT releases via Maven Central.
-For using them, add the following part to your project's POM:
+We're distributing our SNAPSHOT releases via DockerHub and Maven Central.
+For using the snapshots from Maven Central, add the following part to your project's POM:

 ```
 <repository>